Steel City Inclusive Softball Association

 WHAT CAN I EXPECT IN TERMS OF PLAY AND LEVEL OF COMPETITION?

 The primary focus of this league is to have fun and build community.
 We encourage healthy competition and focus on making sure each team has a balance of new and experienced players.
-If your focus or priority is high-level competition you may want to play in our competitive division on Thursdays rather than our recreational division on Sundays.
+If your focus or priority is high-level competition, you may want to play in our competitive division on Thursdays rather than our recreational division on Sundays.

 Rookies - no need to worry if you have never swung a bat or thrown a ball!
 Throughout the year, we’ll host mini-workshops and skills sessions to help new and returning players develop skills, confidence and knowledge of the game.